Sameri11/wolt-tech-assignment/README.md

 # Tech assignment for Wolt v1.3

 Dummy app with usage of REST API, MVVM, Repository pattern.
-Only 1 screen to demonstrate information combined from API and ocal Preerences
+Only 1 screen to demonstrate information combined from API and Local Preferences

 ## How to run: